kubernetes/website/v1.1/docs/design/daemon.md

 #### Daemon Manager

 - Creates new DaemonSets when requested.
-Launches the corresponding daemon pod on all nodes with labels matching the new DaemonSet’s selector.
+Launches the corresponding daemon pod on all nodes with labels matching the new DaemonSet's selector.
 - Listens for addition of new nodes to the cluster, by setting up a framework.NewInformer that watches for the creation of Node API objects.
 When a new node is added, the daemon manager will loop through each DaemonSet.
 If the label of the node matches the selector of the DaemonSet, then the daemon manager will create the corresponding daemon pod in the new node.
 - The daemon manager creates a pod on a node by sending a command to the API server, requesting for a pod to be bound to the node (the node will be specified via its hostname)

 #### Kubelet

 - Does not need to be modified, but health checking will occur for the daemon pods and revive the pods if they are killed (we set the pod restartPolicy to Always).
-We reject DaemonSet objects with pod templates that don’t have restartPolicy set to Always.
+We reject DaemonSet objects with pod templates that don't have restartPolicy set to Always.

 ## Open Issues